5.2 Safety & Emergency Response

 Alarm — pull the alarm, call for helpAim at the base of the fire

-Extinguish small fire or EvacuateSweep side to side
+Extinguish a small fire or EvacuateSweep side to side at the base

-Never use elevators during a fire.
-In oxygen-enriched rooms, fire spreads fast — keep oxygen away from flames, grease, and electrical sparks, and post No Smoking signs.
+Never use elevators during a fire — use stairs.
+In oxygen-enriched rooms, fire ignites and spreads fast, so keep oxygen tubing and tanks away from flames, grease, electrical sparks, and frayed cords, and post No Smoking signs on the door and over the bed.

 Basic First Aid Within Scope